lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 #### Syntax and semantics for `phandle-array`s

-In case you've been experimenting with the above overlay, you may have noticed that I've been cheating you a bit: You could actually delete the `#phandle-array-of-ref-cells` properties, and also give `phandle-array-of-refs` a different name that does _not_ end in an _s_, and the overlay will still _compile_ just fine.
+In case you've been experimenting with the above overlay, you may have noticed that I've been cheating you a little: The project still _compiles_ just fine even if you delete the `#phandle-array-of-ref-cells` properties, or give `phandle-array-of-refs` a different name that does _not_ end in an _s_.

-Our devicetree is still _syntactically_ correct even if we do not follow the above convention.
-In the end, `phandle-array-of-refs` is simply an array of cells since every reference is expanded to the `phandle`'s value.
-A _syntactically_ sound devicetree, however, is only half the job: Eventually, we'll have to define some _schema_ and _meaning_ to all the properties that we define; we'll have to define the devicetree's **semantics**.
+Why?
+Our devicetree is still _syntactically_ correct even if we do not follow the given convention.
+In the end, `phandle-array-of-refs` is simply an array of cells since every reference is expanded to the `phandle`'s value - even without the expansion, its syntax would still fit a `<prop-encoded-array`.
+A _syntactically_ sound devicetree, however, is only half the job: Eventually, we'll have to define some _schema_ and add _meaning_ to all the properties and their values; we'll have to define the devicetree's **semantics**.

 Without semantics, the DTS generator can't make sense of the provided devicetree and therefore also won't generate anything that you'd be able to use in your application.
 Once you add semantics to your nodes, you'll have to strictly follow the previous convention, which is also why I've already included it in this chapter.
 The details, however, we'll explore in the next chapter about devicetree _semantics_.

 #### `phandle-array` in practice

 How are `phandle-array`s used in practice?
-Let's look at the nRF52840's General Purpose input and outputs (GPIOs).
-In the datasheet we can find the following table on the GPIO instances:
+Let's look at the nRF52840's _General Purpose input and outputs (GPIOs)_.
+In the datasheet, we can find the following table on the GPIO instances:

 | Base address | Peripheral | Instance | Description  | Configuration  |
 | :----------: | :--------: | :------: | :----------- | :------------- |
 |  0x50000000  |    GPIO    |    P0    | GPIO, port 0 | P0.00 to P0.31 |
 |  0x50000300  |    GPIO    |    P1    | GPIO, port 1 | P1.00 to P1.15 |

-Thus, the nRF52840 uses two instances of the GPIO peripheral to expose control over its GPIOs.
+Thus, the nRF52840 uses two instances `P0` and `P1` of the GPIO peripheral to expose control over its GPIOs.
 In the nRF52840 DTS include file, we find the matching nodes `gpio0` for port _0_ and `gpio1` for port _1_:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`
 ```dts